grrr-amsterdam/ssh-wrapper/README.md

 }
 ```

-Returns a promise containing the stdout output, or stderr in case of an error.
+Returns a Promise containing the stdout output, or stderr in case of an error.